Brunet-Derrida particle systems, free boundary problems and Wiener-Hopf equations: Proof of Theorem

 Our first result will allow us to deduce the limiting behavior of $F^{N,k}(t,x)$ as $N\to\infty$ inside each dyadic subinterval.
 Recall that in Section \ref{sec:cvSolFB} we introduced the branching random walk $\xi^N_t$ defined like $\eta^N_t$ but with no killing.
 Let $\hnu^N_t$ be the associated empirical measure.
 Let $\cm$ be the space of finite measures on $\rr$, endowed with the topology of weak convergence, and let $C([0,1],\cm)$ and $D([0,1],\cm)$ be the spaces of continuous and c\`adl\`ag functions from $[0,1]$ to $\cm$ endowed respectively with the uniform and Skorohod topologies.

-\begin{prop} The process $\hnu^N_t$ converges in distribution in $D([0,1],\cm)$ to a deterministic $\hnu_t$ in $C([0,1],\cm)$ which for each $t\in[0,1]$ is absolutely continuous with respect to the Lebesgue measure.
+\begin{prop} The empirical process $\hnu^N_t$ associated to the branching random walk $\xi^N_t$ converges in distribution in $D([0,1],\cm)$ to a deterministic $\hnu_t$ in $C([0,1],\cm)$ which for each $t\in[0,1]$ is absolutely continuous with respect to the Lebesgue measure.
 If we denote the density of $\hnu_t$ by $\hf(t,x)$ then $\hf(t,x)$ is the unique solution to the integro-differential equation

 on $[0,1]$ with initial condition $\hf(0,x)=f_0(x)$. \end{prop}

 \begin{proof} By Theorem 5.3 of \citet{fourMel} we have that $\hnu^N_t$ converges in distribution to a deterministic $\hnu_t$ in $C([0,1],\cm)$ which is the unique solution of the following system: for all bounded and measurable $\varphi$,